 Clean-up Funds.
 With Earth Day cancelled this year, we had almost the entire BPS grant available to spend and with their authorization to create a COVID response project we created two new projects.
 The COVID Care Kits will be small care packages to be distributed to the clients at our local food pantries, Friendly House, Lift Urban Portland, and others as supplies last.
 Then a business revitalization project will involve painting murals on a few of the boarded-up storefronts.

 Weisberg requested garbage cans be provided for some of the encampments in order to collect garbage left there.
+Discussion: single-use dumpsters may be more practical.

 Motion 2: Weyler moves to authorize Sieber to re-allocate funds from staffing to use for the COVID response projects, up to $5,000.
 Blaize seconds.
 All in favor.